madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should fail if a user expects too high min out;
    - ✅ should fail if user passed zero amount in;
    - ✅ should fail if user put a wrong route;
+   - ✅ should fail if from token isn't TEZ and positive TEZ tokens amount were passed;
    - ✅ should swap FA1.2 token to TEZ;
    - ✅ should swap FA2 token to TEZ;
    - ✅ should swap TEZ to FA1.2 token;